NextSDS Logo

 ๐Ÿ˜ท Respiratory Protection

 Required when dusts are generated.
-Recommendations on filtering respiratory protection are based on DIN EN 143, DIN 14387 and other accompanying standards.
+Recommendations on filtering respiratory protection are based on standards: DIN EN 143, DIN 14387.
 Recommended Filter type: Filter type P3.
-The entrepreneur has to ensure that maintenance, cleaning and testing of respiratory protective devices are carried out according to the instructions of the producer and properly documented.
+Maintenance, cleaning and testing of respiratory protective devices must be carried out according to producer's instructions and properly documented.

 ๐Ÿฆบ Skin/Body Protection